-The Nominating Committee shall submit the names of two candidates for the office of Vice Chairperson/Chairperson-Elect and two candidates for the Member-at-Large position, and the names of two candidates for Secretary/Treasurer when those offices are to be filled, together with their written acceptances, to the Chairperson in sufficient time to enable the Chairperson to inform the members of the Section of the nominations prior to February 1, either by publication in the SIS newsletter, by mail, e-mail, or by posting on the Section listserv.
+- The Nominating Committee shall submit the names of two candidates for the office of Vice Chairperson/Chairperson-Elect, the office of the Secretary/Treasurer, and the Member-at-Large position to the Chairperson when those offices are to be filled, in sufficient time to enable the Chairperson to inform the members of the Section of the nominations at least two weeks prior to the election by mail, email, or by posting on the Section blog and list-serv.
 The Committee shall seek potential candidates representative of the diverse employment and background of the membership, submitting at least one nominee from a non-academic law library (private, special, court, etc.) in every candidate pool, insofar as possible.

 In case of a tie vote, a run-off election shall be held by special mailing or by electronic ballot.

-Elections must be completed 2 months prior to the date of the annual AALL convention.
+Elections must be completed two months prior to the AALL annual meeting.

 Bylaws of the Section may be adopted, amended, or suspended at the annual meeting of the Section by a majority vote of the members present and voting.
-In the alternative, bylaws may be adopted, amended, or suspended through a mail or electronic ballot.
+In the alternative, bylaws may be adopted, amended, or suspended through electronic ballot.
 Whenever the bylaws are to be changed by mail vote, the Secretary/Treasurer shall mail ballots to every member in good standing of the Section.
-Ballots may be mailed as part of the Section newsletter.
-In the event electronic ballots are used, the details of conducting the election shall first be approved by the Executive Committee.
-Either mail or electronic ballots shall state the text of the proposed change, the purpose of the change, and the date by which ballots must be returned to the Secretary/Treasurer.
-A majority of the mail or electronic ballots returned must be in favor of the bylaws change in order for it to pass.
+The details of conducting the vote shall first be approved by the Executive Committee.
+Ballots shall state the text of the proposed change, the purpose of the change, and the date by which ballots must be submitted.
+A majority of the electronic ballots returned must be in favor of the bylaws change in order for it to pass.
 Tie votes shall be considered failure to pass.

 All Section members shall receive notice of proposed amendments to the bylaws.
-Notice of proposed amendments to the bylaws may be mailed to the Section’s members, distributed via listserv or other electronic means, or published in the Section’s newsletter at least 30 days in advance of the Section’s annual meeting or the mailing of the ballots or of the conducting of an election by electronic ballot.
+Notice of proposed amendments to the bylaws may be mailed to the Section’s members, distributed via listserv or other electronic means, or published on the Section blog at least 30 days in advance of the Section’s annual meeting or the mailing of the ballots or of the conducting of an election by electronic ballot.